IOT-DSA/apidocs/source/index.md

 [available from our Wiki](https://github.com/IOT-DSA/docs/wiki/Configs#core-configs).

 <aside class="warning">
-Node paths should be alphanumeric only with underscores.
-Node paths cannot include spaces, or a number of other special characters.
+Node paths should be alphanumeric only with spaces or underscores.
+Node paths cannot include a number of special characters.
 </aside>